ractivejs/ractivejs.github.io/legacy/0.8/Templates.md

 ## Decorators

-{{{createLink 'Decorators'}}} can decorate elements as they are rendered to the DOM.
+[Decorators](Decorators.md) can decorate elements as they are rendered to the DOM.
 These also look like attributes, but they never get added to the DOM themselves.

 ```html
 <div as-ace-editor>This element will be turned into an Ace Editor.</div>